ceres-solver/ceres-solver/docs/source/building.rst

    gains in the ``SPARSE_SCHUR`` solver, you can disable some of the template specializations by turning this ``OFF``.

-#. ``LINE_SEARCH_MINIMIZER [Default: ON]``: The line search based
-   minimizer is mostly suitable for large scale optimization problems, or when sparse linear algebra libraries are not available.
-You can further save on some compile time and binary size by turning this ``OFF``.

 #. ``OPENMP [Default: ON]``: On certain platforms like Android,
    multi-threading with ``OpenMP`` is not supported.
 Turn this ``OFF`` to disable multithreading.